 Any form of reprisal or retaliation against any member for making or filing a complaint in good faith or for participating in the investigation of a complaint is prohibited.
-Any member engaging in any form or type of reprisal or retaliation is subject to discipline (see the Anti-Retaliation Policy).
+Any member engaging in any form or type of reprisal or retaliation is subject to discipline (see Policy 1045 - Anti-Retaliation).